How to Run Your Heat

 One gold star is awarded for each win (the players may like to stick their stars on to their own certificate as the win them)

-The top scorer in each school will win the Winner's Prize.
+The top scorer in each school will win the Winner's Certificate and Trophy and any prize you wish to add.

 |4.
 Age Bands|